azavea/raster-vision/docs/quickstart.rst

 ----------

 This is just a quick example of a Raster Vision workflow.
-For a more complete example of how to train a model on SpaceNet and view the results in QGIS, see the SpaceNet examples in the `Raster Vision Examples <https://github.com/azavea/raster-vision-examples>`_ repository.
+For a more complete example of how to train a model on SpaceNet (optionally using GPUs on AWS Batch) and view the results in QGIS, see the SpaceNet examples in the `Raster Vision Examples <https://github.com/azavea/raster-vision-examples>`_ repository.